twmht/PVANet-FACE/README.md

 ### Desclaimer

-This repository doesn't contain our up-to-date models and codes.
-I'll be updated by the end of December.

 Please note that this repository doesn't contain our in-house codes used in the published article.
-- This version of py-faster-rcnn is slower than our in-house runtime code due to the image pre-processing code written in Python (+9 ms) and some poorly implemented parts in Caffe (+5 ms).
+- This version of py-faster-rcnn is slower than our in-house runtime code (e.g. image pre-processing code written in Python)
 - PVANet was trained by our in-house deep learning library, not by this implementation.
 - There might be a tiny difference in VOC2012 test results, because some hidden parameters in py-faster-rcnn may be set differently with ours.